 - Increased Cognitive Functions

-Along with the physical benefits, there are huge number of mental health benefits of exercise for children.
+Along with the physical benefits, there is a huge number of mental health benefits of exercise for children.
 Being physically active can be a huge confidence builder.
-For shy children, getting your kids involved in activities can important in helping them develop team building skills and boosting their self-esteem.
+For shy children, getting your kids involved in activities can important in helping them develop team-building skills and boosting their self-esteem.
 Any sport can help, giving your child the opportunity to perfect a skill gives them that confidence boost when they achieve it.

 Physical fitness is a huge stress reliever for children.
 For many children, life can be hard at home or school.
 Pre-teens are full of hormones they don’t understand, some children are bullied at school daily and some others feel angry about their parents going through a divorce.
 Regardless of the issue, that hour or two of physical activity can be a time escape.